Shepherd Case Management System

 - Facilitates secure transmission of information for case processing

-- Accelerates the issuance of HHS Certification, Interim Assistance, and Eligibility Letters as well as connection to victim assistance programs and benefits-issuing agencies
+- Accelerates the issuance of HHS Certification, Interim Assistance, and Eligibility Letters as well as connection to victim assistance programs and benefit-issuing agencies

-- Enables individuals to access real-time status of their requests and benefits-issuing agencies to access real-time verification status of HHS letters
+- Enables individuals to access real-time status of their requests and benefit-issuing agencies to access real-time verification status of HHS letters

 - Strengthens data privacy, security, and confidentiality protection for sensitive case-level data related to HHS certification and requests for assistance